Generic Name: warfarin (Oral route)

 Carefully follow your doctor's instructions about any special diet.
 This medicine works best when you eat about the same amount of vitamin K in your food every day.
 Tell your doctor before changing your diet.
 Avoid big changes in how much vitamin K you eat.
 Some foods that have a high amount of vitamin K are asparagus, broccoli, brussels sprouts, cabbage, green leafy vegetables (such as collards, turnip greens, mustard greens, spinach, and salad greens), plums, rhubarb, and certain vegetable oils (such as soybean oil and canola oil).

 You may take the tablets on a full or empty stomach.

 Do not drink grapefruit juice while you are using this medicine.
 Grapefruit juice may change the amount of this medicine that is absorbed in the body.

 The dose of this medicine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of this medicine.
 If your dose is different, do not change it unless your doctor tells you to do so.

 The amount of medicine that you take depends on the strength of the medicine.
 Also, the number of doses you take each day, the time allowed between doses, and the length of time you take the medicine depend on the medical problem for which you are using the medicine.

 - For oral dosage form (tablets):

 - For prevention or treatment of blood clots:

-- Adult—At first, 2 to 5 milligrams (mg) per day.
-Your doctor will then adjust your dose up to a maximum of 10 mg per day depending on your condition.
+- Adult—At first, 2 to 5 milligrams (mg) as a single dose once per day.
+Your doctor may adjust your dose if needed.
+However, the dose is usually not more than 10 mg per day.